 and you will be connected to medical personnel about screening.

 Because of the volume of testing that the State of Delaware is doing, some testing sites will now start collecting insurance information from those being tested so insurance providers can be billed.
-No one who is being tested will be required to pay a co-pay and no one will face a direct charge, whether they have insurance or not.

 Who should get tested?